tprk77/experiments_in_ros2_rust_and_wasm/README.md

 **Wasmer:** `extern/wasmer`

-I'm using Wasmer for the non-web WASM runtime.
+I'm using Wasmer for the non-web Wasm runtime.
 I'm using my own fork, which allows for combining the ROS2 imports with Emscripten imports.
 That is not currently possible in the master branch.
 Unfortunately my fork is already out of date and will not be merged upstream.
 Wasmer is a very exciting project and is